 Mentoring

-In this optional mentoring component, faculty members will provide individualised research and writing support to participants with the goal of publishing a peer-reviewed scientific article.
-Mentees will receive support over a 6-month period, either from January to June or from July to December.
-There will be a maximum of two application calls during the year.
+In this optional mentoring component, faculty members will provide individualised research and writing support to mentees, with the goal of submitting a high-quality manuscript to a reputable academic journal.
+Mentees will receive support over a 6-month period.
+There will be a maximum of two application calls for this component within one calendar year.

 Key Dates